enriquenisimp/hotel_recreation/README.md

 the UI what to show, and provide the information the UI needs to do it.

 UI is just listening to the states, and printing the values that bloc provides.

+Test Cases created for principal files:

+Test Cases powered by Mocktail:

+Mock RemoteDataSource in Repository
+Mock Repository in Usecases
+Mock UseCase in Bloc

+Bloc_test was added to make cleaner test files in bloc testing.